The Resurrection of Lilith: Background

 In 2015, singer Sandie Gjørtz and drummer Michael Olsson formed Defacing God.
 Two years later, the line-up was completed by guitarists Signar Petersen and Christian Nielsen, as well as bassist Rasmus Munch Nielsen.

 On 12 August 2021, the Austrian label Napalm Records announced that it had signed Defacing God.
-The contact with Napalm Records came from the musicians who contacted the label shortly after the release of the music video for "Succumb the Euphoria".
+The contract with Napalm Records came from the musicians who contacted the label shortly after the release of the music video for "Succumb the Euphoria".
 Napalm Records was interested in the group's concept and eventually began working with the band.

 On 2 September 2022, Defacing God released their debut album The Resurrection of Lilith via Napalm Records.
 The original plan was to release The Resurrection of Lilith as an EP.
 Due to the COVID-19 pandemic, the concept of releasing the work in two to three EPs in quick succession was discarded and a full-fledged album was produced instead.